acidmasculinity/acidmasculinity.github.io/IndexApp/content/anon/Economics/Economics/sweezy.md

 The part on advertising as a way of absorbing the super-profits of monopoly capital seems extremely relevant to the latest nonsense with digital marketing (Google, Facebook, Twitter, etc...).
-I need to look into *The New Industrial Society*.
+I need to look into John Kenneth Galbraith's *The New Industrial State*.